Kim Sung-yoon | Baek Sang-hoon

 My Point of View:

-A story of a Crown Prince that fell in love to a girl who pretend to be a Eunuch because she needs to do so.
+A story of a Crown Prince that fell in love with a girl who pretends to be a Eunuch because she needs to do so.
 They both faced problems not only about their family’s past experiences but also the changes that they want to make for their country, especially the Crown Prince.
 That’s what Moonlight drawn by Clouds is all about.

-Every episodes has its twists and turns and I admire how the director hanged every episodes in the drama.
-The twists didn’t happened in just one shot, it looks that every episode is worth to watch for.
+Every episode has its twists and turns and I admire how the director hanged every episode in the drama.
+The twists didn’t happen in just one shot, it looks that every episode is worth to watch for.
 No skips, just let the drama overcome your inner soul.
-Witty and humor are there and I love how each artists portray their roles.
+Witty and humor are there and I love how each artist portrays their roles.
 They are still young but honestly speaking, they have a brighter future in Korean drama industry.
 I can’t ask for more for the performance of the artists, totally superb!
 If you’ll look at the drama deeply, it is quite different from others since antagonists are not that heavy.
 Not every person in the scenes is the antagonist, some of them helped the protagonist to attain its goal.
 It’s not the typical love story of a Crown Prince and his lover.

 Moonlight drawn by clouds made me fall in love in K-drama all over again.